maueroats/teaching/content/ap-cs/karel/ch4b.md

 Make a "Robot Horde" where each robot sends a `swarm()` message to the 0, 1, or 2 robots that it controls.

 {{< figure src="small-horde.jpg" >}}

+## StrategyLayer (4.6)

+(Two days.)

+* Does the `StrategyLayer` robot implement the `Strategy` interface?
+Explain in what way your answer is logical.

+* Casts
+     - Clark Kent / Superman analogy
+     - Can a cast change an UrRobot into a HarvesterBot?
+     - Is a cast useful to change a HarversterBot into an UrRobot?
+     - What happens when you cast an UrRobot into something that it is not?

+* How can you use "advanced" robot methods in a Strategy?

+* Misc: The three-hands method of exchanging two items.